tarcoaastha/tarcoaastha/README.md

-- 👋 Hi, I’m @tarcoaastha
+- 👋 Hi, I’m Aastha Tarco
-- 👀 I’m interested in coding
+- 👀 I’m interested in DSA, Development
-- 🌱 I’m currently learning different programming languages
-- 📫 How to reach me @tarcoaastha@gmail.com
+- 📫 Reach me @tarcoaastha@gmail.com

 <!---
 tarcoaastha/tarcoaastha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.